Note

 },

-# Optionally provide your Azure AI Foundry project information to track your evaluation results in your project portal
+# Optionally, provide your Azure AI Foundry project information to track your evaluation results in your project portal.

 azure_ai_project = azure_ai_project,